pzzd/statistics-probability/notes/permutations.md

 # Permutations

 Permutations means 'the number of ways items can be arranged'.
-For example, how many ways can 5 people be seated in 5 chairs.
+For example, how many ways can 5 people be seated in any of 5 chairs.

 The number of permutations is calculated with a factorial.
 In a case where there are n items and n places, it's n!.